albertkun/21S-ASIAAM-191A/readme.md

 ## <u>Office Hours:</u>
 Tuesdays 4pm – 5pm and by appointment

-This syllabus is subject to change and the latest copy can be found at: https://github.com/albertkun/21S-191A/
+### Note: This syllabus is subject to change and the latest copy can be found at:
+https://github.com/albertkun/21S-191A/